rsksmart/RSKIPs/IPs/RSKIP353.md

 OP_ENDIF
 ```

 The `OP_CHECKMULTISIG` opcode is moved inside the `OP_ELSE` statement just after the `OP_N` opcode, making the script comply with Bitcoin Core standard checks.

+References to the Bitcoin Core line codes involved in the standard input check can be found in [3][4][5].

 ## Backwards Compatibility